devopskube/devopskube-single-node/README.md

 bash coreos-install -d /dev/vda -C alpha -c cloud-config.yml ``

-After the above described install, which can take some time, the system can be rebooted (please make sure, that the CD Rom is detached).
+After the above described install, which can take some time, the system can be rebooted (please make sure, that the Rescue System is disabled).
 The system is then reachable via the configured IP and the configured SSH-key.

 >NOTE: You will not be able to login to your system by password, just via the given SSH-key